PipedreamHQ/pipedream/docs/docs/code/go/README.md

 ### Sending files

-You can also send files within a step.

-An example of sending a previously stored file in the workflow's `/tmp` directory:
+You can send files stored in the `/tmp` directory in an HTTP request:

 ```go

 package main

 import (